Aleksander (Hasidic dynasty): Aleksander Hasidism today

 After the destruction of European Jewry, the surviving remnant of Aleksander Hassidim asked Rabbi Yehuda Moshe to assume the leadership.
-He was a prolific writer and published a number of works, including Responsa Hashava Letava (Lodz, 1933) and another volume that contained two works: Kedushat Yitzhak and Nahalat Zvi (Jerusalem, 1952) – the former on the hasidic masters who precipitated Aleksander Hassidism, and the latter comments on the weekly Torah portion.
-Rabbi Yehuda Moshe also spoke to survivors and collated their recollections of Aleksander Torah in Meoran Shel Yisrael (Bnei Brak, 1971).
-His main collection of thoughts on the Torah and the festivals was published posthumously under the title Emunat Moshe (Bnei Brak, 1976-1991).
+He was a prolific writer and published a number of works, including Responsa Hashava Letava (Lodz, 1933) and another volume that contained two works: Kedushat Yitzhak and Nahalat Zvi (Jerusalem, 1952)—the former on the hasidic masters who precipitated Aleksander Hassidism, and the latter as commentary on the weekly Torah portion.
+Rabbi Yehuda Moshe also spoke to survivors and collated their recollections of pre-war Aleksanderism in Meoran Shel Yisrael (Bnei Brak, 1971).
+His main collection of thoughts on the Torah and the festivals was published posthumously under the title Emunat Moshe (Bnei Brak, 1976–1991).

-Rabbi Yehuda Moshe was succeeded by his son Rabbi Avraham Menahem Dancyger (1921- 2005), whose hasidic insights are currently being printed under the title Imrei Menahem.
-Over the tenure of his thirty two years as Rebbe, R' Avraham Menachem expanded the Aleksander community in four countries, and built a seven story and well respected yeshiva in Bnei Brak Israel.
-The yeshiva was the rebbes pride and joy, reviving the Aleksander Yeshiva system destroyed in the Holocaust.
+Rabbi Yehuda Moshe was succeeded by his son Rabbi Avraham Menahem Dancyger (1921–2005), whose hasidic insights are currently being printed under the title Imrei Menahem.
+Over the tenure of his thirty two years as Rebbe, R' Avraham Menachem expanded the Aleksander community in four countries, and built a seven-story yeshiva in the Slabodka neighborhood of Bnei Brak Israel.
+The yeshiva was the rebbes pride and joy, demonstrating a revival of the Aleksander Yeshiva system destroyed in the Holocaust.
 He died in 2005 shortly following the holiday of Purim.